-- 2.6 Achievement points are awarded when a student has made a special effort or produced an excellent piece of work.
+2.6 Achievement points are awarded when a student has made a special effort or produced an excellent piece of work.
 Achievement points are recorded in SIMS or Edulink by staff and these can then be celebrated with the student concerned.
 Effort grades from progress checks are converted to achievement points to recognise the hard work of all students.
 Presentations may be made to students individually or as part of celebration assemblies to recognise high levels of effort.
 Students with high or strongly improving levels of effort may also be given the reward of discount vouchers for use in the school canteen or shop.
-The total achievement points of students is used to calculate the Achievement Point strand of the Redborne Award. - 2.7 Praise Postcards are used by some departments.
-They are posted home when a student has produced an outstanding piece of work or done something quite exceptional.
-Teaching staff pass completed postcards on to support staff to add the student's address and arrange posting. - 2.8 Student achievement will be reflected through display boards across the school which may feature 'star students' in particular subjects or reflecting the 'TERRIFIC' values across the school - 2.9 Attendance Certificates may be awarded to students who have achieved 100% attendance.
+The total achievement points of students is used to calculate the Achievement Point strand of the Redborne Award.

+2.7 Invitations to celebration events are awarded by subject staff, based on teacher nominations.
+These are not driven by academic performance.

-- 2.10 Subject Prizes are awarded by subject staff on the occasions of the GSCE and A level presentation evenings.
-There may also be celebration assemblies for other years when subject prizes will be awarded. - 2.11 Year staff, together with form tutors of the year group, will recommend the allocation of year prizes based on student contribution to school life and the wider community.
+2.8 Year staff, together with form tutors of the year group, will recommend the allocation of year prizes based on student contribution to school life and the wider community.